PSUmodeling/PIHM-input-conversion-tool/CT-PIHM/README.md

 # ct-pihm
-A simple tool to convert old version of pihm to PIHM-MF
+A simple tool to convert old version of pihm to MM-PIHM

 Instruction:
 - Put old version of input files into current folder;